-The dot above the letter "i" might seem like an afterthought, but it actually has a name.
-According to Merriam-Webster, "In English, tittle can refer to any point or small sign that is used as a diacritical mark.
+The dot above the letter "i" (and the letter "j" for that matter) actually has a name.
+Merriam-Webster notes, "In English, tittle can refer to any point or small sign that is used as a diacritical mark.
 It has been applied to the dot over the letters 'i' and 'j.'"

 #445: If there are two full moons in a month, the second one is called a blue moon.

 Although the term "blue moon" suggests it was inspired by the shade of the lunar occurrence, the moon doesn't actually appear blue.
 Instead, blue moons are all about timing.
 This event occurs when two full moons fall within the same month or when an extra full moon takes place during a single season.
 And it's not as rare as the saying "once in a blue moon" would have you believe—it occurs around every 2.5 years, according to NASA.